Nepal Has Three Straightforward Options

 - Check your passport expiration (6 months minimum required)

-- Screenshot or print your online form confirmation
+- Print or scan the confirmation page for your online form

 At Tribhuvan International Airport:

-- Buy a Nepal Telecom SIM card right away (works even on Mount Everest trails)
+- Get a Nepal Telecom SIM immediately (works with the SIM card even when you are in Mount Everest trails)

-- Skip the Currency Exchange line by bringing dollars
+- Do not bother with this Currency Exchange line by bringing dollars

-- Follow English signage (it's clear and well-marked)
+- Follow the English signs (it's well-marked and clear)

 After arrival:

-- Keep your visa stamp intact and visible
+- Maintain your visa stamp and clearly visible

-- Know where the Department of Immigration office is (near Thamel Marg) for extensions
+- Find out exactly where the Department of Immigration office is (near Thamel Marg) for extensions

-- Understand that your visa covers all major treks (Standard Everest Base Camp, Annapurna Circuit, Poon Hill) and UNESCO World Heritage sites
+- It is important to know that your visa covers the majority of trekking routes (Standard Everest Base Camp and Annapurna Circuit Poon Hill) and UNESCO World Heritage places.

-And here's what actually matters.
-Your tourist visa gives you complete freedom to explore.
-City tours around Thamel Marg.
-Treks to Mount Everest viewpoints.
-The full Annapurna Circuit.
-Quick treks like Poon Hill.
-UNESCO World Heritage temples.
-All accessible.
-Only restricted Tibet border areas need special permits.
+Here's the thing that really matters that tourist visa you have gives the freedom to roam around like City tours in Thamel Marg.
+Trekking up to Mount Everest viewpoints and the complete Annapurna Circuit.
+Quick treks like Poon Hill, UNESCO World Heritage temples, these all are accessible.
+Only restricted Tibet frontier regions require special permits.

 Why Nepal Makes This So Easy

-Tourism drives Nepal's economy.
-The government knows complicated visa processes kill tourism.
-So they simplified everything.
+Tourism is the primary driver for Nepal's economy.
+The government is aware that complicated visa procedures can hinder tourism.
+So they streamlined everything.

-No embassy appointments.
-No weeks of waiting.
-No stacks of documents.
-Just show up at Tribhuvan International Airport or Border Points like Kakarbhitta & Birgunj, pay at the bank counter, get your stamp, start exploring.
+No embassy appointments, No waiting for weeks and No piles of papers.
+Simply arrive in Tribhuvan International Airport or Border Points such as Kakarbhitta & Birgunj, pay at the counter at the bank then get your stamp and begin exploring.

-This works for everyone.
-South American backpackers.
-Trekkers from Central India heading to Mount Everest.
-Families booking Heritage Tour Pickup for cultural experiences.
-Even during major festivals like Dashain or Tihar when crowds spike, the Department of Immigration keeps things moving.
+This is a sound good solution for all.
+South American backpackers and travellers who are from Central India heading to Mount Everest.
+Families that book Heritage Tour Pickup for cultural excursions.
+Even during major celebrations like Dashain or Tihar where the crowds can be a bit heave The Department of Immigration keeps things going.

-The goal is simple.
-Get you out of the airport and into the mountains as fast as possible.
+The objective is straightforward.
+Take you from the airport and up into the mountains as quickly as you can.

 FAQs